 Journal Entries for Accounting Receivable

-Now when Mr. Unreal Pays off his billing amount, the accounts-receivable account gets written off against payment received in cash.
-However, if payment is not received or is not expected to be received in the near future then considering it to be losses, the seller can charge it as expenses against bad debts.
+When Mr. Unreal Pays off his billing amount, the accounts-receivable account gets written off against payment received in cash.
+However, if payment is not received or is not expected to be received shortly, considering it to be losses, the seller can charge it as expenses against bad debts.

 Let’s elaborate above example of Indian Auto Parts (IAP) Ltd and journalize the related transactions step by step: